-21 Silverton Housing Needs Survey 2016
+20 Silverton Housing Needs Survey 2016

-Policy No. HS06 Parking Spaces on Housing Developments
+Policy No. HS06 Parking Spaces on Housing Developments Policy

-New housing development will be required to provide a minimum of two off-road parking space for units with 1 or 2 bedrooms and a minimum of three off-road parking spaces for units with 3 or more bedrooms.
-Garages that count against this requirement must be of a size that allows for the parking of a family size car and a bicycle.
+New housing development will be required to provide

+- a minimum of two off-road parking space for units with 1 or 2 bedrooms and a minimum of three off-road parking spaces for units with 3 or more bedrooms.
+Garages that count against this requirement must be of a size that allows for the parking of a family size car and a bicycle. - II.
+At least one electric car charging per house, with vehicle-to-grid connectivity when available.